rust-embedded/discovery/src/07-registers/optimization.md

 End of assembler dump.
 ```

+NOTE: If you get any error while running command _cargo run --release_, you can try to update your debugger in
+registers/.cargo/config.

 The state of the LEDs didn't change this time!
 The `str` instruction is the one that writes a value
 to the register.
 Our *debug* (unoptimized) program had four of them, one for each write to the
 register, but the *release* (optimized) program only has one.